microsoft/AcademicContent/Labs/Content in draft/Keras/Keras.md

 ## Exercise 4: Use the neural network to analyze text for sentiment ##

-Of course, the real test comes when you input text of your own into the model and see how it performs — that is, how adept it is an quantifying the sentiment expressed in that text.
+The real test comes when you input text of your own into the model and see how it performs — that is, how adept it is an quantifying the sentiment expressed in that text.
 In this exercise, you will write a Python function that accepts a text string as input, passes it to the model, and returns a sentiment score.
 Then you will use the function to analyze the sentiment expressed in various text strings.

 1. Add the following code to a cell at the end of the notebook and run the cell: